 Annual Policy Speech By Hong Kong Leader Carrie Lam Shut Down By Protesters | Politics

-Today, the annual key speech of the leader was scheduled to take place but something different than the usual has happened, as a sign of the drastic change that Hong Kong is living in right now.
+On October 16th, the annual key speech of the leader was scheduled to take place, but something different than the usual has happened, as a sign of the drastic change that Hong Kong is living in these days.
 Indeed, Carrie Lam has been forced to interrupt her speech and leave the chamber due to the protesting oppositions of lawmakers.

 Different voices were shouting loudly at the Legislative Council, saying “Carrie Lam step down!“.
 Then, speaking through a video link, she said that she would not tolerate the advocacy of Hong Kong independence and “challenges to national sovereignty”, blaming the ongoing protests for Hong Kong’s economic troubles.